We ask you, humbly, to help us.

 - Leave their home.

-Women are currently not allowed to drive cars and other vehicles.
+Women have not been permitted to drive cars and other vehicles.

 Prospects of future change: